Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

-<h1>Project-Name: Transformitive Yoga - Angus Friel</h1>
+<h1>Project-Name: Transformative Yoga - Angus Friel</h1>
-This is my first milestone projetc and I chose to take on this project by builing a website for a yoga studio that offers online and studio based yoga classes.
+This is my first milestone projetc and I chose to take on this project by builing a website for a yoga studio that offers online and studio-based yoga classes.
 I chose this topic as I have a friend that is a yoga instructor so obtain the content was very easy.
 I also used other sites and content ot help flesh it out.